Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rowdy Tellez and the Milwaukee Brewers will take the field against the Tampa Bay Rays and starter Zach Eflin on Saturday.
-First pitch is at 4:10 PM ET at Tropicana Field.
+Yandy Diaz and the Tampa Bay Rays will take on the Milwaukee Brewers and Rowdy Tellez on Sunday at 1:40 PM ET, at Tropicana Field.

-Bookmakers list the Rays as -210 moneyline favorites, while giving the underdog Brewers +170 moneyline odds to win.
-The game's total is listed at 7.5 runs.
+The Brewers have been listed as +115 moneyline underdogs for this matchup against the favored Rays (-140).
+An 8-run over/under is set for this contest.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.